Best holiday rental deals in West Wales

 Holiday Home Availability Information in West Wales

 Check out the graph above to find out how many holiday rentals are available in West Wales (in %).
-More people travel to West Wales a week in December (22/12 - 29/12).
-So far, 52% of the rentals are occupied this week.
-It is easier to find a rental in a week of October (12/10 - 19/10), as only 22% of the accommodations are booked.
+More people travel to West Wales during a week in January (11/01 - 18/01).
+So far, 59% of the West Wales holiday lettings are occupied this week.
+It is easier to find a rental during one week of October (12/10 - 19/10), when only 15% of the holiday lettings on offer are booked.

-This is the climate diagram in West Wales.
-This year, July will have higher average temperatures.
-On the contrary, the coolest month is February.
-The rainiest month is July while the driest month is April.
+This is the climate diagram for West Wales.
+This year, July will have the highest average temperatures.
+In contrast, the coolest month is February.
+The rainiest month is July, while the driest month is April.

 Natural Beauty and Seaside Fun with a West Wales Holiday Letting